mobi-css/mobi.css/site/docs.md

 #### Complicate forms

-If you want to have multiple inputs in one row, you should use grid system.
+If you want to have multiple inputs in one row, you should use the grid system.

 <form class="form" action="#complicate-forms">
   <div class="row">